-The methods of Team 5 [28] are variations of those applied in Masai [27], a recently published tool for mapping highthroughput DNA sequencing data.
+The methods of Team 5 [30] are variations of those applied in Masai [29], a tool for mapping high-throughput DNA sequencing data.
 First an online solution for computing edit distances using a banded version of the Myers bit-vector algorithm [21] is proposed.
-Team 5 is able to check in time ???Q: THERE IS NO M IN THE COM-PLEXITY FORMULA? $O(\frac{(k+1)(n+|\Sigma|)}{n})$ , where w is the CPU word size and $\Sigma$ the string alphabet, if two strings of length m and n (w.l.o.g. m < n) are within edit distance k.
-Then multiple backtracking is proposed, a ???Q: PPLEASE REPHRASE: "MULTIPLE INDEXED METHOD" multiple indexed method based on backtracking on top of radix trees.
-Parallelization is performed with multiple backtracking using a task queue filled by means of static load balancing.
-Finally, following the seminal work of Navarro and Baeza-Yates [22], a filtering method based on partitioning of queries into approximate seeds is implemented.
-Such filtering method combines the previous two methods and works well for moderate error rates.
+Team 5 is able to check in time $O(\frac{(k+1)(\hat{n}+|\Sigma|)}{m})$ , where w is the CPU word size and $\Sigma$ the string alphabet, if two strings of length m and n (w.l.o.g. m < n) are within edit distance k.
+Then they propose to index multiple queries in a radix tree and backtrack them into the radix (or suffix) tree of the database.
+In practice, radix (and suffix) trees are replaced by simpler radix (and suffix) arrays.
+Multiple backtracking is parallelized with static load balancing and work queues.
+Finally, as proposed by Navarro and Baeza-Yates [24], a filtering method partitioning queries into approximate seeds is implemented.
+Such a filtering method combines the previous two methods and works well up to moderate error rates.
 The programs are implemented in C++ and OpenMP using the SeqAn library.
 Team 5 submitted four programs: